VIB-PSB/ksrates/docs/installation.rst

 .. note::
    To allow users to run the pipeline from any directory in a cluster (i.e. not necessarily from their home directory), the `user bind control <https://singularity.hpcng.org/admin-docs/master/configfiles.html?highlight=user%20bind%20control#bind-mount-management>`__ feature needs to be left active during Singularity installation [Default: "YES"].

-When using the *ksrates* Nextflow pipeline with the *ksrates* Singularity container, the container will be automatically downloaded from the ``vibpsb/ksrates`` repository on Docker Hub on first launch (this may take awhile depending on your Internet connection speed since the container has a size of about 1 GB) and will then be stored and reused for successive runs.
+When using the *ksrates* Nextflow pipeline with the *ksrates* Singularity container, the container will be automatically downloaded from the ``vibpsb/ksrates`` repository on Docker Hub on first launch (this may take a while depending on your Internet connection speed since the container has a size of about 1 GB) and will then be stored and reused for successive runs.

 Docker
 ------

 When using the *ksrates* Docker container, either to run the *ksrates* CLI or Nextflow pipeline, the machine (i.e. a local computer or a remote computer cluster or cloud node) needs to have Docker installed.
 More information can be found on the Docker installation `page <https://docs.docker.com/get-docker/>`__.

-When using the *ksrates* Nextflow pipeline with the *ksrates* Docker container, the container will be automatically downloaded from the ``vibpsb/ksrates`` repository on Docker Hub on first launch (this may take awhile depending on your Internet connection speed since the container has a size of about 1 GB) and will then be stored and reused for successive runs.
+When using the *ksrates* Nextflow pipeline with the *ksrates* Docker container, the container will be automatically downloaded from the ``vibpsb/ksrates`` repository on Docker Hub on first launch (this may take a while depending on your Internet connection speed since the container has a size of about 1 GB) and will then be stored and reused for successive runs.

 .. _`manual_installation`: